 The analysis of the over 60 population in repeated censuses though is not able to confirm the extent to which changes are due to birth cohort changes in education, as opposed to changing immigration or mortality selectivity.
-Thus Supplemental Table 7 further explores this by comparing education among U.S. immigrants in the 1930-1950 birth cohorts in 2010 versus those same cohorts in 2020 but excluding those immigrating after 2010.
+Thus, Supplemental Table 7 further explores this by comparing education among U.S. immigrants in the 1930-1950 birth cohorts in 2010 versus those same cohorts in 2020 but excluding those immigrating after 2010.
 We see only minimal differences in U.S. immigrant education levels between 2010 and 2020 when fixing the birth cohort in this way (with remaining changes possibly due to minor education selectivity in mortality).
 This suggests that the marked changes over time in education observed among the ages 60 and over population is indeed likely due to cohort changes in education access.
 The implication of this is that comparative immigrant education patterns observed in prior research from earlier decades may be somewhat different now.
-Thus ongoing monitoring of such changes will be valuable as we look to better understand and project the determinants of healthy aging, including understanding how risk factors such as education may be evolving at somewhat different rates depending on immigrant countries of origin.
+Ongoing monitoring of such changes will be valuable as we look to better understand and project the determinants of healthy aging, including understanding how risk factors such as education may be evolving at somewhat different rates depending on immigrant countries of origin.

+Figure 1.
+Proportion of Migrants with at Least a Secondary Degree by Country and Migrant Status

 Discussion

 This study compares sociodemographic characteristics of older adult Caribbean Hispanic and Mexican-born populations both in their countries of origin and as immigrants in the United States.
-Aggregate statistics shows that at the mid-20th century time of birth of today’s older adults, economic and health conditions in Mexico were substantially worse than those in Puerto Rico and Cuba, suggesting the importance of comparative research that compares those born in each of these Hispanic Caribbean countries in more detail as distinct from Mexican-born populations.
+Aggregate statistics show that in the mid-20th century, around the time of birth of today’s older adults, economic and health conditions in Mexico were substantially worse than those in Puerto Rico and Cuba, suggesting the importance of comparative research that compares those born in each of these Hispanic Caribbean countries in more detail as distinct from Mexican-born populations.

 Using national census and U.S. ACS immigrant microdata, we find that immigrant characteristics and selectivity patterns vary markedly across these countries and by cohort.
-In particularly, the Caribbean older adult immigrants have substantially higher education and citizenship levels than those from Mexico, but are less likely to be married or live with children.
+In particular, Caribbean older adult immigrants have substantially higher education and citizenship levels than those from Mexico, but are less likely to be married or live with children.
 Furthermore, we find that at least one crucial determinant of healthy aging, education, has shown rapid changes across cohorts, indicating the importance of carefully documenting changing patterns as research looks to understand and predict changes in healthy aging patterns.

 Within the Hispanic Caribbean, we find that Dominican immigrants are most similar to those from Mexico, but have even stronger positive immigrant selectivity on education.
 Future work to examine patterns of Dominican selectivity on other characteristics not observed here, such as health status, would be helpful for better understanding potential future trajectories of healthy aging among Dominican immigrants and how they may vary from other better studied populations such as Mexican immigrants.

 This future work will be aided by the improved availability of harmonized data from these settings, including the Caribbean CADAS, Mexican MHAS, and U.S. HRS.
 It can build on existing comparative work using non-national samples in the Hispanic Caribbean comparing education gradients of characteristics such as cardiovascular risk factors and cognitive functioning (Dieci et al. 2021; Li et al. 2021; Llibre-Guerra 2022).
-It will also build on non-national samples with Hispanic Caribbean immigrants in the U.S. such as the Washington Heights and Inwood Community Aging project (CITE), the Boston Puerto Rico Study (CITE).
+It will also build on non-national samples with Hispanic Caribbean immigrants in the U.S. such as the Washington Heights and Inwood Community Aging project (Tang et al. 2001), the Boston Puerto Rico Study (Tucker et al. 2010).